Have you ever voluntarily left a job?

-On the surface these appear to be a variety of different reasons, but if you really stop and think about it, they all boils down to one thing: Poorly defined company values.
+On the surface, these appear to be a variety of different reasons, but if you stop and think about it, they all boil down to one thing: Poorly defined company values.

 For example, a common company value is open and honest communication.

 When this value is articulated to everyone in the company, employees operate and make decisions that naturally align with this value.

 For example, a reflection of this value might look like a manager who takes 30 minutes each week to sit down with their team members and gather candid feedback about their week.

 As a result, this increases employee satisfaction as employee struggles and complaints are regularly heard and addressed before they ever have a chance to get out of hand.

 That said, similar to employee turnover, member turnover or “churn” is probably on your mind.

 You can’t just sign people onto your space and expect them to stay long-term.

 The ultimate catch-22 of coworking: the business model is designed for people to easily walk in and get to work, but it’s just as easy for them to get up and leave.